iterate/mikrobloggeriet/README.md

 [clojure-quickstart-homebrew.md]: clojure-quickstart-homebrew.md
 [CONTRIBUTING.md]: CONTRIBUTING.md

-## Deploying Mikrobloggeriet!
+## Get production access

 Mikrobloggeriet runs on Application Garden ([docs.apps.garden](https://docs.apps.garden/).

-To deploy,
+To deploy Mikrobloggeriet, you need a user account.

 1. Get an Application Garden user by signing up on [application.garden/signup](https://application.garden/signup)

 2. Ask Olav or Teodor to add you to the `mikrobloggeriet` group on Application Garden.

-3. Install the `garden` CLI
+3. Install the `garden` CLI.

-4. Run `garden deploy` from the `mikrobloggeriet` folder on your computer.
+You now can now control the production environment.
+Examples:

+    # Deploy directly, bypass the tests
+    garden deploy

+    # Connect from your computer to a production REPL to change production behavior live
+    garden repl

+    # Browse production file system
+    garden sftp

+    # View what else you can do
+    garden --help

+## Deploying Mikrobloggeriet!

+Run the tests, then deploy if tests are green:

+    bb test-then-deploy

 ## Contributors